Skippy the Bush Kangaroo: International

 The Australian series was one of the most popular exported television programs.
 Skippy was broadcast in all Commonwealth countries, including in Canada, where it was adapted in Quebec for the Standard French market as Skippy le kangourou.

 Making its debut in the UK on 8 October 1967 on ATV (four months before it was released in its native Australia), Skippy rivalled Doctor Who and The Avengers in terms of popularity in Britain’s TV Comic.

 Skippy was broadcast in Mexico, where it was dubbed into Spanish and known as Skippy el canguro, and has been seen in most Spanish-speaking countries, including Cuba and Spain, where it became very popular.
-In Latín America, the show was broadcast on free TV in the 1970s, and on pay TV (cable, satellite and IPTV) vía Sundance Channel (Channel 520 of DIRECTV).
+In Latin America, the show was broadcast on free TV in the 1970s, and on pay TV (cable, satellite and IPTV) vía Sundance Channel (Channel 520 of DIRECTV).

 In the Netherlands, Skippy was first broadcast between 1969 and 1972.
 In Germany, it was known as Skippy, das Buschkänguruh, while in Italy, it was known as Skyppy il canguro and broadcast by RAI Television.
 The show was popular in Scandinavia, and in Norway, a chain of shopping centres were named in honour of the programme.
 The series crossed the Iron Curtain and was broadcast in Czechoslovakia and the Soviet Union during the 1970s and 1980s.
 The series was also widely distributed in Ghana, where it aired weekly on the GBC.
 The series was also broadcast in Iran.
 Skippy was syndicated in the United States during the late 1960s; it was frequently scheduled on weekends, with other children's programmes.